Late last year I converted to Catholicism out of a firm belief in its truth. As such, I will below outline the logical basis for this conclusion.

 The believer who is wrong about Christianity loses relatively nothing at death.
 He lived a fulfilling, honourable Christian life; albeit constricted in the gratification of certain hedonistic pleasures.
 If Christianity is false, he ceases to exist: he simply dies before being forgotten along with everyone else.

 The unbeliever who is wrong about Christianity, however, loses everything at death.
-If he actively rejects God and is mistaken, he will be most likely cast into eternal damnation: a final state from which there can be no appeal, respite or consolation.
+If he actively rejects God and is mistaken, he will be cast into eternal damnation: a final state from which there can be no appeal, respite or consolation.

 On these practical grounds, it is rational and sensible to accept the Christian faith; it is irrational and foolish to reject the Christian faith.